bentoml/bentoctl/CONTRIBUTING.md

 ## Testing and improving test coverage

-High quality testing is extremely important for BentoML project.
-Currently BentoML has three kind of tests: Unit tests(`tests/`) and integrations (`tests/integration/`) are running on Travis CI for every pull request.
-End-to-end tests(`e2e_tests/`) is manually executed by the maintainer before every release and for pull requests that are introducing major changes.
+High quality testing is extremely important for bentoctl project.
+Currently bentoctl has only has Unit tests(`tests`) are running on Github Actions for every pull request.
+There is also a dummy Operator(`tests/test-operator`) that is used for testing Operator functionalities.

 We expect pull requests that are introducing new features to have at least 90% test coverages.
 Pull requests that are fixing a bug should add a test covering the issue